dstroot/macOS-setup/index.md

      - Snippets
      - etc.

+## Key repositories

+There are three very important repositories that contain all configuration.
+I would like to explain the purpose of each.

+- **[dotfiles](https://github.com/dstroot/dotfiles)** - not actually what it sounds like.
+My dotfiles are actually backed up by [mackup](https://github.com/lra/mackup).
+Mackup is a community-driven tool for backing up and restoring system and application settings.
+This is called dotfiles because that was it's origin and now mainly because [Strap](https://github.com/MikeMcQuaid/strap) installs it automatically along with the "homebrew-brewfile" repo below.
+- **[homebrew-brewfile](https://github.com/dstroot/homebrew-brewfile)** - This repo contains my brewfile.
+This lists everything that I install via Homebrew.
+This is automatically processed via the bootstrap script called "strap".
+See the wiki for more information.
+- **[.macos](https://github.com/dstroot/.macos)** - This repository contains the settings for the MacOS operating system and applications and utilities.
+The origin comes from [Mathias Bynens'](https://github.com/mathiasbynens/) amazing MacOS [configuration script](https://github.com/mathiasbynens/dotfiles/blob/master/.macos).

 ## Building Blocks

 We want to use the best tools out there - e.g. the ones with the most community support and momentum and the best functionality.